Addressing Government Data Center Security

-Part one of this two-part series outlined how the massive growth of data in recent years has dramatically impacted the functions of federal government[BD1] data centers — putting a premium on storage and data security, while working within budget constraints.
+The massive growth of data in recent years has dramatically impacted government data center management — putting a premium on storage and data center security that IT leaders must meet while working within budget constraints.

-Mission-critical step 2: Implementing data security
+Implementing data center security

 Data protection — Safeguarding information comes down to controlling sensitive data and establishing limits regarding when and where it can be accessed.
 The processes and procedures include encryption, integrity protection and data-loss prevention techniques.

 Detection security — Continuous monitoring, particularly through next-generation firewalls, can provide real-time alerts on cybersecurity threats, including anomalies and intrusions.
 Pre-empting and mitigating security risks saves time, money and resources.

 Response security — Incidence response planning, communications and infrastructure can assist in identifying an attack, containing the damage, and restoring the integrity of the network and systems.
 For cloud users, sandboxing and Software as a Service may be prudent approaches.

 Threat recovery — No system or sensitive data is 100% immune to security breaches, terrorist attacks or natural disasters.
 And in the event of a catastrophic event, you want to be able to maintain continuity for your employees, as well as your citizens.
 Enhancements to security can include a distributed backup architecture, federated deduplication of data or cloud storage.

 Your agency may not be able to rely on a single vendor to ensure comprehensive protection.
 And while vendor discovery may prove challenging, it’s essential your data center security strategy addresses employees, processes and technology — and includes a road map for re-evaluating and upgrading security solutions to keep up with the latest threats.

 In addition, data governance, compliance and security should mutually reinforce one another to ensure efficiency and streamline management and reporting.